LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 6.48.0
+*Released*: 9 June 2025
+- Issue 52556: Add data-fieldkey attribute to grid header elements and input elements (part 2)
+  - FileInput: drop the "-fileUpload" suffix from inputId
+  - EntityParentType model not to use capitalizeFirstChar() in generateFieldKey()
+  - EntityParentType model to set fieldKeyPath in generateColumn()

 ### version 6.47.0
 *Released*: 6 June 2025
 - Issue 52595: Storage editor check in fails if user doesn't have perm to update sample amount/units